Low Testosterone Treatment FAQ's

 What Does Testosterone Do in the Male Body?

-Testosterone is the primary male sex hormone, but it's also produced in small amounts in females.
-In men, the testicles produce testosterone when they get signals from the pituitary gland under the brain.
+Testosterone is the main male sex hormone, although women also produce it in much smaller amounts.
+In men, it is primarily made in the testicles after receiving signals from the pituitary gland, located just beneath the brain.

-• Maturation of the testicles and penis during adolescence
+• Sexual development: guiding the growth of the testicles and penis during puberty.

 What Are Normal Testosterone Levels in Men?